BitGo/smart-contracts/README.md

 - MakerDAO -- [Examples](./eth/examples/MakerDAO)

 ## Adding a new ABI type
-This library is quite extensible to new protocols -- if there are other contract types that you would like to use, feel free to submit a PR adding them.
+This library is quite extensible to new chains and protocols -- if there are other contract types that you would like to use, feel free to submit a PR adding them.
 To do so, make the following changes:
+- Add a new supported chain creating the directory `chainName` at the root level of the project, for example eth, trx, etc.
-- Add the JSON ABI to `abis` directory, named `[ProtocolName].json`
+- Add the JSON ABI to `chainName/abis` directory, named `[ProtocolName].json`.
-- Add the ProtocolName and addresses for various instances of the protocol in `config/instances.json`
+- Add the ProtocolName and addresses for various instances of the protocol in `chainName/config/instances.json`
-    - For example, Compound protocol has cDAI, cUSDC, etc.
+    - For example, Compound protocol has cDAI, cUSDC, etc for eth chain.
 - Add the protocol to the README above
-- Add some example usages in the `examples` directory
+- Add some example usages in the `chainName/examples` directory